spacelift-io/user-documentation/docs/concepts/configuration/context.md

 #### Editing environment variables

 The first tab in the context view is the _Variables_ tab.
 Here, you'll find a list of all the environment variables associated with this context.

+!!!note
+    Plain values are accessible in the web GUI and through the API, and secret ones aren't - they're only made available to [Runs](../run/README.md) and [Tasks](../run/task.md).

 To edit a variable, click the three-dot menu on the right-hand side of the variable row and select the _Edit_ option.

 ![](../../assets/screenshots/context/edit_env_var_option.png)